Using the Service Center Inbound Tab

 The Response Time is calculated for the first reply to an inbound email, and Talk Time (the time between creating the draft and sending it) is calculated for all replies.
 These values are stored on the Case Conversation record for reporting.

 If you navigate away from the composer, the draft is saved and remains accessible.
 While the composer is open, all other Reply buttons in the thread are disabled.
-When the email is ready, SCRs can send it to the recipient.
+When the email is ready, Service Center Reps can send it to the recipient.

 Managing Cases Without an Assigned Account

-If a case is created from an email but an account is not yet assigned, SCRs must manually associate an account with the case.
+If a case is created from an email but an account is not yet assigned, Service Center Reps must manually associate an account with the case.
+A case in New status without an account associated to it automatically changes to Open status when a Service Center Rep assigns it to an account.

 To manually associate an account with a case: